German People's Party: Ideological foundations and program

 The party was generally thought to represent the interests of German industrialists.
-Its platform stressed Christian family values, secular education, lower tariffs, opposition to welfare spending and agrarian subsidies, and hostility to socialism (Communists and Social Democrats).
+Its platform stressed Christian family values, secular education, lower tariffs, opposition to welfare spending and agrarian subsidies, and hostility towards socialism (Communists and Social Democrats).

-The liberal concept of the people which shaped political thinking in the DVP was fed off impulses from Romanticism and Idealism (see Bildungsbürgertum).
+The liberal ideology of the people who shaped political thinking in the DVP was fed off impulses from Romanticism and Idealism (see Bildungsbürgertum).
 Like the National Liberal Party of the German Empire, it saw itself primarily as a liberal rather than a democratic party.
-This was expressed in the fact that in its politics the freedom of the individual from state intervention was more important than the enforcement of majority decisions against the interests of individuals.
-Its concept of man was shaped by the view that the individual who justifies himself through self-acquired education and property knows better what is important for himself and thus for society as a sum of all its individuals than do the purely quantitative masses.
+This was expressed in the fact that in its politics, the freedom of the individual from state intervention was more important than the enforcement of majority decisions against the interests of individuals.
+Its concept of man was shaped by the view that the individual who justifies himself through self-acquired education and property knows better what is important for himself – and thus for society as a sum of all its individuals – than do the purely quantitative masses.
 On the other hand, it called on the intellectual and economic elites to have their actions measured against moral standards and to place themselves at the service of society out of a sense of responsibility to it.

 Only from these principles can it be understood why the DVP, which as a supporter of a constitutional monarchy had rejected the Weimar Constitution, sided completely with the Republic after the failure of the Kapp Putsch.
-Stresemann made this clear in a speech on 25 October 1923, in which, as Chancellor, he explained in the face of hyperinflation and the Ruhr struggle: "In the distress of the present, I call 'national' the man who, when the cart is in the mud, lends a hand to pull it out, but not the man who stands by and says, 'After all, it won't help, and you are not the right men to do it.'"
+Stresemann made this clear in a speech on 25 October 1923, in which, as Chancellor, he explained in the face of hyperinflation and the Ruhr struggle that "I call 'national' the man who, when the cart is in the mud, lends a hand to pull it out, but not the man who stands by and says, 'After all, it won't help, and you are not the right men to do it.'"